Standing by Ellie: Man’s loyalty to dog defies rare illness

 And yet, Ellie may be the reason Manteufel, 49, nearly died.

 Gravely ill, he lost parts of his arms and legs, as well as the skin of his nose and part of his upper lip.
-The cause was capnocytophaga (cap-noh-seye-TOE’-fah-gah), a germ from Ellie’s mouth or from another dog he encountered.
+The cause was capnocytophaga, a germ from Ellie’s mouth or from another dog he encountered.

 Capnocytophaga is commonly found in the saliva of cats and dogs and almost never leads to people getting sick, unless the person has a compromised immune system.
 But Manteufel was perfectly healthy.
 In fact, he doesn’t think he’d ever used his health insurance before he fell ill.